ndf-zz/asfv1/README.md

 	power ::= atom ["**" u_expr]
 	atom ::= label | literal | "(" op_expr ")"

-Where label is a text label, and literal is a numeric literal.
+Where label is a text label, and literal is a number.

 ### Fixed Point Conversion

-The FV-1 arithmetic processor operates on fixed-point numbers which are converted by the assembler from an intermediate floating-point value to the final unsigned integer.
+The FV-1 arithmetic processor operates on fixed-point numbers which are converted by the assembler from an intermediate floating-point value to an equivalent unsigned integer which is placed in the machine code.
 In asfv1, the conversion is performed for all types by computing the
 multiplication: